robotpy/robotpy-docs/dev/porting.rst

 Synchronized
 ~~~~~~~~~~~~

-The python language has no equivalent to the Java ``synchronized`` keyword.
+The Python language has no equivalent to the Java ``synchronized`` keyword.
 Instead, create a ``threading.RLock`` instance object called ``self.lock``, and
 surround the internal function body with a ``with self.lock:`` block::